-If you are planning to meet characters in the parks, I keep an updated list of Disney World Characters here.
-That review will link to every meet available in each of the four parks.
+If you plan to meet characters in the parks, I keep an updated list of Disney World Characters here.
+That review will link to every meet available in every park.

 So, do you plan on taking the time to ride Astro Orbiter on your next visit?
 Let me know in the comments!